 In 1996, the CY Board of Directors voted to permanently close and decommission the power plant.
 After two years of planning and preparation, actual decommissioning began in 1998 and was completed successfully in 2007 with all plant structures removed and the site restored to stringent state and federal clean-up standards.

 In October 2007, the Connecticut Department of Energy and Environmental Protection (CTDEEP) approved a stewardship permit for the CY site, indicating that remediation of non-radioactive contaminants was complete and that the only remaining activity was groundwater monitoring.
 The groundwater monitoring program continued under CTDEEP oversight until 2013 and demonstrated no CY related radioactivity or chemical contamination above the approved remediation criteria.
 In March 2014 the CTDEEP approved CY's plan to terminate the groundwater monitoring program, and in July 2014 CY requested termination of the stewardship permit.
 Following a public comment period and public hearing, on September 19, 2014 the CTDEEP issued a letter of completion and final determination to terminate the stewardship permit.
-The stewardship permit will be formally terminated when the CTDEEP issues a Certificate of Completion.
+On May 19, 2015, the CTDEEP issued the Certificate of Completion.
 This was the last step needed to terminate the Stewardship Permit and document DEEP approval of the restoration of the site to unrestricted use.
 CY was one of the recipients of the GreenCircle Award established by the CTDEEP to recognize businesses, institutions, individuals, and civic organizations who have participated in projects that promote natural resource conservation or environmental awareness.
 The award that was presented at a ceremony on December 2, 2015 in Hartford recognized the completion of the CY post-remediation groundwater monitoring program and the CY Stewardship Permit that documented the successful environmental restoration of the former nuclear reactor site and the completion of all the required federal and state corrective action measures necessary to release the site for unrestricted use.